2020 Accredited Online Nurse Practitioner (NP) Programs

 Because NP students usually seek nurse practitioner licensure after graduating, it is essential that they select accredited programs.
 Licensing and certification boards will not recognize a degree earned through a non-accredited school.

-2019 Best Online Colleges Offering a Master's in Nurse Practitioner (NP)
+2020 Best Online Colleges Offering Master's in Nurse Practitioner (NP) Degrees

 The Master of Science in Nursing (MSN) for nurse practitioners is usually a two-year degree, but some schools require three years of training.
 Students are expected to already be a practicing nurse, and they will learn about topics such as women's health, family practice, pharmaceuticals, injury treatment and prevention, and various types of medical testing.
 A Doctor of Nursing Practice (DNP) will give students all of the same tools and knowledge as an MSN, but with more in-depth analysis.
 DNPs also usually require a residency period, where students work under the guidance of a licensed NP.